 Go For a Sleigh Ride

 Visit Taylor Farm on Route 11 in Londonderry and enjoy a taste of the past.
 They have two box-style sleighs that accommodate up to 10 people each, pulled by impressive Belgian draft horses.
 Sleigh rides last about 45 minutes and include a fireside stop in the woods, with beautiful views of surrounding mountains.
 Blankets are provided on every ride, and you can also create your own bread, cheese and dessert picnic from the various Vermont products in their farm store before heading out on the ride.
-To learn more, click here.
+To learn more, visit Taylor Farm in Vermont.

 Sample Vermont’s Maple Syrup